22 November 2025

 Did you know that posting a small envelope in Ireland now costs €1.65, or slightly less for bulk users.
 The pillar banks are keen to stop posting statements, but rather than admit it’s to save them money, it’s being advertised as a Climate-change move.

-So, I logged into the AIB app but it does not actually have a section where a account holder can re-enable paper statements.
-A phone call is needed to AIB.
+So, I logged into the AIB mobile phone app, which is the most popular version of online banking, but it does not actually have a section where a account holder can re-enable paper statements.
+A phone call is needed to AIB [edit: 26 November 2025: AIB PR say it is possible to re-enable statements via the web browser version of online banking, which could be used on any web browser, including on a mobile phone]

 If AIB are turning off their unique selling points that differentiate them from Revolut then why should we keep using AIB?